Espresso and Americano are two of the most popular coffee variations around the world.

 An Americano has the same flavor notes as an espresso but tastes a bit weaker and laid back because of the added water.

 The best thing about Americanos is that you can enjoy it longer.
-The added water makes for a larger drink that you can slowly sip on while an espresso is gone within two slurps.
+The added water makes for a larger drink that you can slowly sip on while the espresso is gone within two slurps.

 Is there a difference in calories?